projectara/greybus-spec/source/special.rst

 UPRO_UP.

-If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signalling an error as described below.
+If these conditions do not hold, the SVC cannot satisfy the request, and shall send a response signaling an error as described below.
 The SVC shall take no further action related to such an unsatisfiable request beyond sending the response.